mtgjson/mtgjson-website/docs/README.md

 ## Our Mission

 MTGJSON is an open‐source project with the goal of cataloging all Magic cards in a portable format.
-It’s actively maintained by a dedicated group of fans, supplying data for a variety of projects and sites in the community.
+It’s actively maintained by a dedicated group of fans and supplies data for a variety of projects and sites in the community.

-## Contributing

-Many others that have devoted their time and effort in to this project that empowers so many others.
-If you have suggestions on improvements, if you find bugs, or if you would like to help address existing issues, we are always looking for help.
-You can contribute to the project through the main MTGJSON [GitHub page](https://github.com/mtgjson/mtgjson) or the MTGJSON website [GitHub page](https://github.com/mtgjson/mtgjson-website).
-If you would like to help in other ways please consider donating to the project via [PayPal](https://www.paypal.me/Zachhalpern)

 ## The Core Team